uphillcheddar/MMM-S3Photos/readme.md

 ## Grand Total- For most users, on the aws free tier, this module will cost ~$.30 Cents per month.

 ## No free tier?
  The cost will be about the same as the free tier on a monthly basis.
 Howwever the first month will be ~$1.00 as you will not have the advantage of the free tier data transfer.
 So the inital load will hit you for about 40 cents.
-But after that you will only pay about $0.60 per month.
+But after that you will only pay about $0.60 per month. (lambda remains free at such a low use)

- Lambda functions are essentially free for our usecase as they are billed per million invocations and even if you are not on the free tier they'll round down to $0.00

-# **Note: These prices are for the US regions as of 10-2024 Other regions may vary.
-Check [AWS Pricing](https://aws.amazon.com/pricing/) for current rates in your region.**

 ## To Do / Wish List / On the Back Burner